-The oven must be operated on a SEPARATE CIRCUIT.
+- 1. The oven must be operated on a SEPARATE CIRCUIT.
 No other appliance should share the circuit with the microwave oven.
-If it does, the branch circuit fuse may blow or the circuit breaker may trip.
-The oven must be plugged into at least a 20 A, 120 V, 60 Hz GROUNDED OUTLET.
-Where a standard two-prong outlet is encountered, it is the personal responsibility and obligation of the consumer to have it replaced with a properly grounded three-prong outlet.
-The VOLTAGE used must be the same as specified on this microwave oven (120 V, 60 Hz).
+If it does, the branch circuit fuse may blow or the circuit breaker - 2.
+The oven must be plugged into at least a 15 A or 20 A, 120 V, 60 Hz GROUNDED OUTLET.
+(Beginning in 2017, all new construction and all renovated single family homes must have at least a 20 A, 120 VOLT, 60 Hz GROUNDED OUTLET).
+Where a standard two-prong outlet is encountered, it is the responsibility and obligation of the consumer to have it replaced with a properly grounded three-prong outlet. - The VOLTAGE used must be the same as specified on this microwave oven (120 V, 60 Hz).
 Using a higher voltage is dangerous and may result in a fire or oven damage.
 Using a lower voltage will cause slow cooking.
 Panasonic is NOT responsible for any damages resulting from the use of the oven with any voltage other than specified.